Diatomaceous earth: Marker in livestock nutrition experiments

 Natural freshwater diatomaceous earth is preferred by many researchers over chromic oxide, which has been widely used for the same purpose, the latter being a known carcinogen and, therefore, a potential hazard to research personnel.

 Construction

 Spent diatomaceous earth from the brewing process can be added to ceramic mass for the production of red bricks with higher open porosity.

-Diatomaceous earth is considered a very prominent inorganic non-metallic material that can be used for the production of various ceramics, including production of porous ceramics under low temperature hydrothermal technology.
+Diatomaceous earth is considered a prominent inorganic non-metallic material that can be used for the production of various ceramics, including production of porous ceramics under low temperature hydrothermal technology.

+Home goods

+Diatomaceous earth (DE) is used in some home products where dryness or the ability to wick away moisture is needed.
+In particular there are bath mats made of DE which absorb water from the bather and allow it to spread the material and rapidly evaporate.
+There are also spoons made of DE for scooping sugar and other hygroscopic kitchen ingredients.